 Even in instances where the agency doesn’t have a significant backlog, the renewal process often extends beyond certification expiration dates.
 Sometimes the supplier is late, sometime the agency review process takes longer than expected, especially for complex ownership structures.

-Certification information in supplier.io’s database is updated on a periodic basis.
-The ‘refresh’ schedule for each agency varies based on how often the agency updates its information.
-There are times when a supplier that completes the recertification process on time - but before the next supplier.io database refresh – can appear as ‘expired’ in the database despite having been recertified.
-They would be reflected as ‘certified’ again in the system the next time the agency’s information is refreshed.
+Certification information in supplier.io’s database is updated on a monthly basis.
+However, the ‘refresh’ schedule for each agency varies based on how often the agency updates its information.
+There are times when a supplier that completes the recertification process on time - but before the certification agency updates their files available for public use, so there may be a lag time between when the supplier renewed versus when the certification agency updated their public data.